Leopoldthecoder/Perspective/docs/md/hover-example.md

 # An example
-`Hover` manages parallax tilting.
+`Hover` manages parallax tilt and parallax translate.
 Just like Scroll, let's begin with an example.

 ## Example
 Say we have the following markup: